MSc MBACP Registered Counsellor

 I am a qualified counsellor and member of the BACP with experience of working with a variety of issues.
 As an integrative counsellor I don’t just work with one specific theory or approach but instead touch on multiple theories relative to my clients needs.
 In turn our therapeutic relationship is key to the work we do and therefore it is essential that you feel safe to explore any issues of your choice.
 I am based within York City centre currently offering counselling over the telephone or via Skype with the option for face to face sessions in the future.

 I have provided Counselling over the last few years at St Michaels Hospice ‘talking spaces’, which offers both general and bereavement counselling.

-More recently at Mysight York I provide counselling for those with sight loss.
+More recently at Mysight York I provided counselling for those with sight loss.

 - MSc Counselling (integrative), University of Northampton